 If headings have been used in the widget contents area this setting can be used to adjust the text drop-shadow intensity.

-Set the size of the normal, non-heading text used in the widget.
+Set the size of the paragraph text used in the widget.